Invasive Species: What You Can Do

 4. Don't "pack a pest" when traveling

 Fruits and vegetables, plants, insects and animals can carry pests or become invasive themselves.
-Take extra care when moving across state borders.
+When travelling interstate, be extra cautious about who you might be travelling with.

 Don't move firewood.
 They can harbour pests.
-Firewood that comes from healthy trees or that has been properly aged and seasoned can still attract invasive species when stored outdoors.
+Even healthy wood from healthy trees can attract invasive species if the wood is kept outdoors.
 The small eggs and larvae of invasive species are difficult to detect.
 They can hide or lay dormant on or under the bark, or inside the wood itself, escaping detection.
 If that untreated and raw firewood is moved, the invasive species can spread into new areas.

 5. Don't release aquarium fish and plants into the wild